material-foundation/MDFSpritedAnimationView/CONTRIBUTING.md

 ### Code reviews

 All submissions, including submissions by project members, require review.
-We allow pull requests to be filed, but we perform code reviews on codereview.cc.

 ### The small print